 Cornell’s Energy Systems Institute is an active advocate for maintaining high standards in terms of technical rigor and breadth of coursework across the university and its campuses.

 Energy Engineering Seminar

 Through the weekly Energy Engineering Seminar, CESI provides a mechanism for students in and outside of Cornell to receive up-to-date knowledge about energy systems science and technology, across the full spectrum of energy options.
 Seminar speakers will be distinguished practicing engineers and executives from industry and government, as well as Cornell faculty members from several departments.
-A lunch discussion session with the speaker will immediately follow the Seminar.
+A lunch discussion session with all external speaker will immediately follow the Seminar.

 - Listen to the CESI Distinguished Speakers here.

 - Listen to all other CESI Energy Seminar's here.